Wood Green Empire Theatre

 No one has favorited this theater yet

-Located in the north London district of Wood Green.
+Located in the north London district of Wood Green at 7 Cheapside on the High Road.
 The Wood Green Empire Theatre was built for Sir Oswald Stoll, as one of his chain of Stoll-Moss Empire variety theatres.
 It opened on 9th September 1912.
 Designed by noted theatre architect Frank Matcham, the exterior of the building was included in a parade of shops named Cheapside.
 The entrance to the theatre had a tiled mansard roof with an open dome on top.
 The auditorium ran parallel to the High Road, behind the Cheapside shops.

 Inside the auditorium the decoration was typical of an Edwardian variety theatre, with finely detailed plaster decorations.
 There was a large dome in the ceiling, which contained a sliding roof, to allow for ventilation.
 The theatre had a capacity of almost 3,000 (including standing).
 There were 895 seats in the stalls, 406 in the dress circle, 506 in the balcony and eight boxes which seated a total of 32.
 The proscenium was 43 feet wide, the stage 37 feet deep and there were eight dressing rooms.
 As it was a purpose built variety theatre, it was equipped with a Bioscope box from its opening, and films were a part of the variety programme.